hari1412/Staytune-Timely/README.md

 ## Download
-The app is available through Google Play
+The app is available through Google Play soon...

+## Credits and contributions

+- [Hari Moradiya]

+This app was written during my free time as a training.
+Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.Bless Stack Overflow.